Codecademy/docs/CONTRIBUTING.md

 ## What do I need to do before contributing?

-Before contributing, please read through the following files in [/documentation](https://github.com/Codecademy/docs/tree/main/documentation) and poke around the [/content](https://github.com/Codecademy/docs/tree/main/content) folder.
+Before contributing, please read through the following files in [/documentation](https://github.com/Codecademy/docs/tree/main/documentation).
 In these links, you'll find a write-up of our standards for content and style:

 - [Content Standards](https://github.com/Codecademy/docs/blob/main/documentation/content-standards.md)
 - [Tags List](https://github.com/Codecademy/docs/blob/main/documentation/tags.md)